Interactive Music Systems (21M.385 / 6.4550 - formerly 6.185)

-Read the Course Description, see recent Syllabus, or check out Final Projects from previous years.
+Read the Course Description, see a recent Syllabus, or check out Final Projects from previous years.

-Interactive Music Systems is always over-subscribed and has a limited number of slots (36).
+Interactive Music Systems is always over-subscribed and is limited to 36 students per semester.

-Priority will be given to students who pre-register for the class.
-Pre-registered students will receive a questionnaire two weeks before Reg Day.
-Enrollment is determined based on answers to the questionnaire and a lottery of the qualified students.
+Priority will be given to students who preregister for the class.
+Preregistered students will receive a questionnaire two weeks before reg day.
+If you hope to cross-register from a partner institution (and therefore cannot preregister), please email the course instructor (egozy@mit.edu) two weeks before reg day.
+Enrollment is determined based on answers to the questionnaire and a lottery of the qualified students, with a slight preference for MIT music majors, minors, and concentrators.
 You will be notified as to your enrollment status a few days before reg day.

 IMS is next offered: